auth0/Lock.Android/README.md

 Auth0 account = new Auth0("{YOUR_AUTH0_CLIENT_ID}", "{YOUR_AUTH0_DOMAIN}");
 ```

-Another way to create it is using the values defined previously in the `string.xml` file, by passing just an Android Context.
+Another way to create it is using the values defined previously in the `string.xml` file, by passing an Android Context.
 The name of the keys must match the ones listed above or the constructor will throw an exception.

 ```java
 Auth0 account = new Auth0(context);